Canticle: Catholic Church

 This usage is also followed by Lutheran churches.

 Anglican

-In the Church of England, Morning and Evening Prayer according to the Book of Common Prayer make extensive use of canticles, specifically the below and also in some enumerations, the Venite (Psalm 95).
+In the Church of England, Morning and Evening Prayer according to the Book of Common Prayer make extensive use of canticles, specifically those below and also in some enumerations, the Venite (Psalm 95).
 Nonetheless, the only text called a canticle in the rubrics of the Book of Common Prayer is the Benedicite, while the Song of Solomon is called the Canticles in the Lectionary.